AKA XIAO QUAN GUAI ZHAO, THE LAUGHING AND PUNISHING FIST, SHADOWMAN

 And so after a long break my Jackie Chan review series is back.
 I do honestly try to keep up with this; for me it’s a nice antidote to much of the other stuff I review, but I just haven’t had the time recently, so here I present to you two Chan reviews in one day, The Fearless Hyena to be followed up with Dragon Lord.
 So in 1978 he made Drunken Master which was basically a remake of Snake In The Eagle’s Shadow – and then in 1980 he made The Fearless Hyena which is basically a remake of Drunken Master.
 The plot isn’t exactly the same, but it’s very similarly structured and contains many of the same ingredients and turns, while quite a few of Drunken Master’s scenes receive variations, some of them not even fight scenes.
 And I think that, despite being considered to be one of the main inspiration for the Dragon Ball manga, this is why it doesn’t seem to be as well regarded, along with it being somewhat rougher in appearance due to a lower budget.
 However, rewatching confirmed to me that it’s really nearly as good, mixing stunning fighting, grueling training and goofy comedy in almost as infectious a way.
 In fact I personally enjoy it just as much, and in terms of choreography it seems to me to actually be a slight step forward, there being much more fluidity in the action.
 And I wonder if this film represents Chan at his physical peak, something which of course he shows off several times [well, if you’ve got it, flaunt it], most memorably when he does fourteen consecutive upside down sit-ups, repeatedly slamming his back against a tree in a display of borderline masochism.
 And it contains possibly my number one underrated Chan fight scene.
 Though why it has the English title is has is still a mystery; the Chinese name is The Laughing And Punishing Fist.

 It was the last of the films he made for producer/director/actor Lo Wei.
 While I believe that most of these are somewhat better than their reputation, none were commercial successes.
 So it was almost out of desperation that Wei gave Chan more control over Half A Loaf Of Kung Fu, though Wei then deemed it to be so poor he didn’t release it, along with Dragon Lord.
 He was probably happy to loan Chan out to Seasonal Films for Snake In The Eagle’s Shadow and Drunken Master, then when they became huge hits was able to successfully release Half a Loaf Of Kung Fu and Dragon Lord to an eager public.
-But Chan had two more films in his contract with Wei.
+Wei signed Chan for what he thought was just one film, but which was actually for an indefinite period to due to the slippery nature of the contract.
 It seems to be debated how much input Wei had into The Fearless Hyena, but Chan did rewrite an earlier script by someone else, and, after having directed portions of earlier pictures, was finally allowed to totally helm the new film which was actually made for Wei’s wife’s company Goodyear Films, and on the set of which he amazingly didn’t injure himself.
 Made in Taiwan with much of the crew who he’d worked with on previous Wei efforts, the film was, of course, a hit, so Chan began work on a sequel – and then walked.
 Wei was connected with the Triads and threats to Chan were made, so he temporarily relocated to American where he made Battlecreek Brawl, while Jimmy Wang-Fu, the One-Armed Boxer himself, mediated with the Triads.
 The result was that Chan had to make Fantasy Mission Force and Island On Fire as favours to Wang-Yu, while Wei finished The Fearless Hyena 2 with use of a Chan double and footage from earlier films.
 I still haven’t seen it.
 Maybe I will now.

 So we begin with the requisite “bad guy killing a good guy” preface that introduces a plot which is largely ignored for the rest of the first half of the film, and the tone is really serious, even dark.
 It’s very windy as three men are fleeing for their lives, two are caught and killed by three assassins, the other runs into the nefarious Yam Tin-fa and suffers fingers being inserted into his chest, back and neck so he’ll divulge where somebody named Ching is, in a surprisingly vicious moment for a Chan-directed film; he’d tone down this kind of thing in successive outings because a great part of his fan base consisted of kids.
 Tin-fa kills his opponent with a blow to the neck, and then we switch to Chan who’s again playing the silly youth who doesn’t take things seriously.
 Maybe he’s a little old for this part by now, especially when James Tien as Ching Pang-fei is only twelve years older and hardly appropriate to play Ching Lung’s grandfather, seeing as they don’t bother to put any aging makeup on Tien’s face, just the usual Shaw Brothers-style gray wig and fake moustache and beard that we all love.
 Pang-fei gets Lung to show him his stances, but they’re not very impressive so Pan-fei makes him handstand with a cup of tea between his legs.
 Small wonder that Lung goes off to gamble and get himself into a fight with Great Bear [who’s very large], Rocky Egg [who’s very small] and Iron Head, a typical Chan scene where he defeats his opponents comedically with very little effort.